What every best Cat Food has:

 The food's safety record is strong.
 The Honest Kitchen steams its ingredients to kill pathogens before dehydrating them.
 It also tests ingredients -- and each batch of finished food -- for germs like salmonella and E. coli.
 Still, in 2013, The Honest Kitchen recalled some lots of its dehydrated dog food -- but not its cat food -- after its parsley supplier recalled a shipment due to possible salmonella contamination.
 Although The Honest Kitchen didn't spot any traces of salmonella in its product testing, it recalled the food anyway.
 It also dropped that parsley supplier.

 The Honest Kitchen uses only high-quality ingredients and has signed the Pledge to Quality and Origin at Susan Thixton's website, TruthAboutPetFood.com, disclosing every ingredient and its source.
-The biggest drawback is that not all cats are all that keen on the texture of the food -- and that's reflected in both expert comments and user feedback.
+The Honest Kitchen is also one of the few pet food companies that is permitted to use the term "human grade" in its product labeling, having received a formal statement of No Objection from the FDA.
+The biggest drawback is that not all cats are all that keen on the texture of the food -- and that's reflected in both expert comments and user feedback, the latter of which is decidedly mixed.
 If you want to try before making a larger purchase, 1 ounce samples at a nominal cost are available directly The Honest Kitchen web site.